DropsMJay/MegamanXLegacyCollectionROMLoader/README.md

 The extracted ROMs will be placed inside the "roms" folder<br/>
 Replace them with your own ROMs if desired.<br/>
 Enjoy

-# Warning:
-ROM files must be the exact expected size or smaller to work correctly.<br/>
-Smaller ROMs are automatically padded with 00.<br/>
-Larger ROMs are currently not supported due to internal emulator size limitations.<br/>
-Maybe in future versions, i'll add support for bigger roms (Zero Project)

 # Build requirements
 Visual Studio<br/>